 This is by far one of the greatest myths about bail bondsmen.
 They are not bounty hunters; they are clerical workers whose job it is to ensure the defendant does not have to serve any unnecessary jail time during the proceedings of their trial.
 However, bail bondsmen may sometimes hire bounty hunters to locate and retrieve defendants who try to skip their scheduled hearings in order to escape impending jail time.

-C&K Bail Bonds is a professional, compassionate, and completely confidential bail bonds agency located in Oklahoma City.
+FTL Bonding is a professional, compassionate, and completely confidential bail bonds agency located in Oklahoma City.
 We cater to Oklahoma City, El Reno, Mustang, and Yukon 24 hours a day, seven days a week.
 Our services include: private investigation, polygraphs, and criminal background checks.
 For more information, please contact us.